ristopherCh/ristopherCh/README.md

-## I'm Chris, a Full Stack Web Developer.
+## I'm Chris, a full stack web developer living in Nashville, TN.

 ### Behold!
 A showcase of some of my recent projects.